PhilippeGambette/xmlToRenumar/README.md

 # xmlToRenumar
 ## Presentation
 The scripts in this repository:
-* convert an XML-TEI file into a set of XML-formatted paragraphs adapter for Renumar (script `simplifyXmlForRenumar.py`)
+* convert an XML-TEI file into a set of XML-formatted paragraphs adapter for [the Renumar database](http://renumar.univ-tours.fr/) (script `simplifyXmlForRenumar.py`)
 * automatically upload the paragraphs as well as some metadata into the back-office form of Renumar (script `fillOutRenumarForm.py`)

 ## Credits